chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/automate.md

 ![Comment list pull requested opened in GitHub](/visual-testing-handbook/commentlist-gh-pullrequest-optimized.png)

 Chromatic detected UI changes for you to review!
-Go to the PR checks and click "🟡 UI Test" see the list of changes.
+Go to the PR checks and click "🟡 UI Test" to see the list of changes.
 The build will be marked “unreviewed” and the changes listed in the “Tests” table.

 ![New changes published to Chromatic](/visual-testing-handbook/commentlist-ui-tests-chromatic-optimized.png)